 - Cookware to make food to balance out the effects of the coffee

 - Cooking tools: spatula, wooden spoon, can opener, knife, cutting board, bottle opener (wine and beer)

 - Seasonings, oil, hot sauce

-- Cleaning: soap, 2 sponges, one for cleaning and one for drying
+- Cleaning: soap, two sponges (one for cleaning and one for drying)

-- Necessary extras: lighter, matches (when the lighter runs out and you forget), headlamp and/or lantern, paper towels and foil
+- Necessary extras: lighter, matches (when the lighter runs out), headlamp and/or lantern, paper towels, foil, and garbage bags

-- Gear: I recommend putting all of the little pieces in a gear bin.
-I’m always searching for shoes, gloves, shorts or sunscreen and this way you have it all in one place.
-It also prevents the loss of gear at camp, which happens when you’re balancing so many activities.
-It’s no fun to have to re-purchase gear you’ve already bought - just get a bin and save some time and money.
+- Random gear: I recommend putting all of the little pieces in a gear bin.
+I’m always searching for shoes, gloves, shorts or sunscreen and this way it’s all in one place.
+It also prevents the loss of gear at camp.

-The Subtle Art of Car Packing It’s like real life Tetris!
-The fundamentals to keep in mind are: Put the less urgent items in the more unreachable places and the things that you’ll need mid-drive or when you arrive in the wee hours of the night right up in the front.
-The other key piece is making enough room so that your pup is nice and comfy snuggled in between all of your gear.
-Norman likes to be up high so he can judge my driving.
-So, I put him on top of my gear like a prince.
-If you learn better with visuals, here is a little clip of how I pack.
-Enjoy!
+The subtle art of car packing is like real-life Tetris!
+The fundamentals to keep in mind are: Put the less urgent items in the more unreachable places, and keep the things that you’ll need mid-drive or when you arrive in the wee hours of the night right up in the front.
+The other key piece is making enough room so that your pup is nice and comfy snuggled in-between all of your gear.

 Parting Words of Wisdom and Encouragement